Dialectical behavior therapy: DBT as a treatment for CPTSD

 DBT's use of acceptance and goal orientation as an approach to behavior change can help to instill empowerment and engage individuals in the therapeutic process.
 The focus on the future and change can help to prevent the individual from becoming overwhelmed by their history of trauma.
 This is a risk especially with CPTSD, as multiple traumas are common within this diagnosis.
 Generally, care providers address a client's suicidality before moving on to other aspects of treatment.
 Because PTSD can make an individual more likely to experience suicidal ideation, DBT can be an option to stabilize suicidality and aid in other treatment modalities.

 Some critics argue that while DBT can be used to treat CPTSD, it is not significantly more effective than standard PTSD treatments.
 Further, this argument posits that DBT decreases self-injurious behaviors (such as cutting or burning) and increases interpersonal functioning but neglects core CPTSD symptoms such as impulsivity, cognitive schemas (repetitive, negative thoughts), and emotions such as guilt and shame.
 The ISTSS reports that CPTSD requires treatment which differs from typical PTSD treatment, using a multiphase model of recovery, rather than focusing on traumatic memories.
 The recommended multiphase model consists of establishing safety, distress tolerance, and social relations.

 Because DBT has four modules which generally align with these guidelines (Mindfulness, Distress Tolerance, Affect Regulation, Interpersonal Skills) it is a treatment option.
 Other critiques of DBT discuss the time required for the therapy to be effective.
 Individuals seeking DBT may not be able to commit to the individual and group sessions required, or their insurance may not cover every session.

 A study co-authored by Linehan found that among women receiving outpatient care for BPD and who had attempted suicide in the previous year, 56% additionally met criteria for PTSD.
 Because of the correlation between borderline personality disorder traits and trauma, some settings began using DBT as a treatment for traumatic symptoms.
-Some providers opt to combine DBT with other PTSD interventions, such as prolonged exposure therapy (PE) (repeated, detailed description of the trauma in a psychotherapy session) or cognitive processing therapy (CPT) (psychotherapy which addresses cognitive schemas related to traumatic memories).
+Some providers opt to combine DBT with other PTSD interventions, such as prolonged exposure therapy (PE) (repeated, detailed description of the trauma in a psychotherapy session) or cognitive processing therapy (CPT), an established trauma-focused cognitive therapy that aims to challenge dysfunctional trauma-associated cognitions and emotions.